API technology underlies much of the modern world. Using a Video Streaming API is becoming more and more popular among professional broadcasters.

 6. Governments open data to the public via APIs

-These business aren’t alone.
+These businesses aren’t alone.
 Even the government has started using APIs to make open-data available to the public.

 7. The future of broadcast video is OTT